Kurento/kurento/source/mastering/kurento_architecture.rst

    :align:  center
    :alt:    Layered architecture of web and multimedia applications

-   **Layered architecture of web and multimedia applications**.
-   *Applications created using Kurento (right) can be similar to standard WWW applications (left).
+*Layered architecture of web and multimedia applications.
+Applications created using Kurento (right) can be similar to standard WWW applications (left).
 Both types of applications may choose to place the application logic at the client or at the server code.*

 This means that Kurento developers can choose to include the code creating the specific media pipeline required by their applications at the client side